brandonandzeus/MonsterTrain2GameData/README.md

 Note that not all fields present in the data are included, file an issue if data you would like to be present is not included.

-Note that currently the JSON format this data is in is NOT COMPATIBLE with the official JSON schema for Trainworks-Reloaded, the fields will need to be translated to the appropriate field.
+Note that currently the JSON format this data is in is NOT COMPATIBLE with the official JSON schema for Trainworks-Reloaded, the fields will need to be translated to the appropriate field, but should serve as a gentle hint as to what fields need to be set.
+(See [#1](https://github.com/brandonandzeus/MonsterTrain2GameData/issues/1))